microsoft/vscode-iot-workbench/docs/iot-devkit/devkit_remote_monitoringv2.md

 Finish the [Getting Started Guide](https://docs.microsoft.com/azure/iot-hub/iot-hub-arduino-iot-devkit-az3166-get-started) to:

-* Have your DevKit connected to Wi-Fi
+* Have your DevKit connected to Wi-Fi.
-* Prepare the development environment
+* Prepare the development environment.

 ## Before you start